 Number of days given: 90 for us and 90 days on the TIP for our truck

 Vehicle insurance needed: You must have third party insurance for your vehicle to drive legally in Chile and Argentina.
 When we crossed into Argentina from Bolivia we bought a long-term policy that covers us in the MERCOSUR countries of Argentina, Chile, Perú, Brasil, Uruguay, Paraguay, and Bolivia.

 Where to fill up: Generally speaking, fuel is more expensive in Argentina than it is in Chile.
 But when we crossed this border, an economic crisis in Argentina meant that fuel was cheaper in Argentina than in Chile for those with dollars or euros or pounds as home currency.

 Need to know: Even if we didn’t need to cross this border, we would be tempted to make the journey just to enjoy the gorgeous drive.
 Be aware that you will not find any money changers, restaurants, fuel stations, or other services anywhere near this border.
-There’s practically nothing between Tolhuin and Porvenir on the far side of Tierra del Fuego island.
+There’s practically nothing between Tolhuin and Porvenir on the far side of Tierra del Fuego (don’t miss our post covering 12 of the best things about Isla Grande in the archipelago).
 And remember that you gain an hour in the South American winter when entering Chile from Argentina because Argentina does not observe daylight savings time but Chile does, so check the time.
 The Paso Bellavista border is only open seasonally.
 Check the status of border crossings in Chile here.
 And check the status of border crossings on the Argentina side here.